picosmos/geo-media-tag/README.md

-# ImageGeoTag
+# geo-media-tag

-ImageGeoTag is a quick-and-dirty F# CLI tool for geotagging images using GPX track data.
+geo-media-tag is a quick-and-dirty F# CLI tool for geotagging images using GPX track data.
 It matches image timestamps with GPS coordinates from GPX files and embeds the location data into image EXIF metadata.

 **Note:** This tool was mostly generated using GitHub Copilot to quickly create a functional solution for batch geotagging images.